Language Teaching and Applied Linguistics Revised

 “We can see in Rogers’ humanism quite a departure from the scientific analysis of Skinnerian psychology, and even from Ausubel’s rationalistic theory.
 Rogers is not as concerned about the actual cognitive process of learning since, he feels, if the context for learning is properly created, then human beings will, in fact, learn everything they need to … The teacher as facilitator must therefore provide the nurturing context for learning and not see his mission as one of rather programmatically feeding students quantities of knowledge which they subsequently devour.”
 (Brown 1980, p.
 77)

-Part 2: Preview
+Part 2: Preview on future studies

 “Now, what I want is, Facts.
-Teach

-these boys and girls nothing but facts.
+Teach these boys and girls nothing but facts.

 Facts alone are wanted in life…”